 The program started with 18 students who were admitted in 2003, at present, the department has an estimated number of 118 students with an average of 24 in each class.
 The number of the staff has also increased tremendously with an increase in student intake.
 The department has FULL ACCREDITATION status following the National Universities Commission (NUC) exercise in 2017.

 The Philosophy of Dental Technology programme is to produce Dental Technologists with sound knowledge of principles and techniques in addition to scientific and clinical knowledge used in the Dental Technology, with due recognition of other members of the Dental team in the practice of the dental profession.

 The aim of the program is to produce Dental Technologists who can recommend, design, fabricate, service and deliver various dental appliances and prostheses in dental treatment.

-5. To ensure relevance of training to local environment including the application of local technology for production and development.
+- 5. To ensure relevance of training to the local environment including the application of local technology for production and development.

-6. To provide the students with sufficient training to undertake and appraise research findings, apply same to improve the practice and add value to dental care delivery
+- 6. To provide the students with sufficient training to undertake and appraise research findings, apply the same to improve the practice and add value to dental care delivery

 Assistant Chief Dental Technologist